Easy oven-baked onions are wonderfully flavorful, creamy and cheesy. They make a wonderful side dish to meats and poultry.

 What dishes go with creamy baked onions?

 This lovely side dish goes really well with meat.
 Since I bake this side dish in a 400°F oven, I like to serve them with a main course that I can cook in the same oven.
-So I often serve them with baked pork chops, with baked meatballs, or with beef tenderloin roast.

 Is this a healthy recipe?